Karlos97/my-skills-overview/README.md

 The folder structure is divided into `frontend` and `backend`.
 Each folder has its own `README.md` file describing further technical details.
 This project is utylizing front and backend technologies and project patterns.
 The whole app is wrapped in containers with auto ssl included as a part of dev ops.
-To fully run and test production version comment out `steveltn/https-portal` container as it needs open ports 80, 443 and external DNS redirection(which was used to host this very project).

 # Prerequisites